-For used cars, Texas Lemon Law only applies if the car is still covered under the manufacturer’s original warranty when the defect is first reported.
+For used cars, the Texas Lemon Law only applies if the car is still covered under the manufacturer’s original warranty when the defect is first reported.
 This means that if your car was sold “as-is” or only came with a limited dealer warranty, the law likely won’t protect you.
 However, if your car is a Certified Pre-Owned (CPO) vehicle or has an active factory warranty, you may have options.

 At Easy Lemon, we specialize in helping car owners get the compensation they deserve.
 Whether you need guidance on filing a complaint or legal representation to strengthen your case, our Lemon law Attorney Services can make the process smoother.
 Get a free case evaluation today and find out if Texas Lemon Law can work in your favor.

-This post will cover everything you need to know about Texas Lemon Law for used cars, including who qualifies, how to file a claim, and what compensation you might receive.
+This post will cover everything you need to know about the Texas Lemon Law for used cars, including who qualifies, how to file a claim, and what compensation you might receive.

 What Is Lemon Law in Texas?